Talisman - The Dragon Expansion review

 Talisman - The Dragon Expansion Review

-Talisman - The Dragon Expansion is an application by Nomad Games.
+Talisman - The Dragon Expansion is an app designed by Nomad Games.
 Talisman - The Dragon Expansion was first published on .
-It is accessible on the following platforms: Steam.
+The app is available for Steam.

 About This Content“Three Draconic Lords, beings of near infinite power and malevolence, have returned to the firelands.
 To claim the fabled Crown of Command.
 With them come the legions of evil dragons, harnessing the awesome powers of their dark masters.
 Now the land quakes beneath their oppressive rule, and the quest for the Crown is more terrifying and dangerous than ever before!”